 Participatory budgeting (PB) is recognised internationally as a way for people to have a direct say in how local money is spent.

-We support PB as a tool for community engagement and for developing participatory democracy in Scotland.
+We support PB as a tool for community engagement and as a resource to build on the wider development of participatory democracy in Scotland.
 PB can:

 - support the principle of Public Service Reform that says people should have equal opportunity to participate in decisions shaping their local community and society

 - complement aspirations in the Community Empowerment (Scotland) Act 2015 to give communities more powers to achieve their own ambitions

 - help deliver the Public Sector Equality Duty by advancing equality of opportunity and fostering good relations between different groups